amarpan/meet-your-classmates/README.md

 <details>
 <summary>How to Interact With Others' Posts</summary>

-:one:  Posts may be "liked" or "disliked" by clicking on the thumbs up or down button on their card.
+1. Posts may be "liked" or "disliked" by clicking on the thumbs up or down button on their card.

 :two: To reveal the author of a post, hover over the "Who could it possibly be?" button.